 9 The words of several sacred hymns can be read on our site by going to Comfort in Words of Hymns.

-10 Dwight L. Armstrong (1904-1984), Herbert W. Armstrong’s younger brother, was used by HWA to write some of the songs in the Radio Church of God hymnal (Bible Hymnal) and in the Worldwide Church of God 1974 hymnal (The Bible Hymnal).
-He began this work for the RCOG in 1947 and originally “borrowed” many of his songs from old Presbyterian hymns.
+10 Dwight L. Armstrong, Herbert W. Armstrong’s younger brother, was used by HWA to write some of the songs in the Radio Church of God hymnal (Bible Hymnal) and in the Worldwide Church of God 1974 hymnal (The Bible Hymnal).
+He began this work for the Radio Church of God (RCOG) in 1947 and originally “borrowed” many of his songs from old Presbyterian hymns.
+Dwight Armstrong died of cancer November 17, 1984 at the age of 80.
 Read: The Awful Music of Dwight L. Armstrong (letter to ESN).

 12 Read ESN writing: The Way We Were Told to Pray